 - Chest pains

 - Breathing irregularities, either slow and depressed or fast and erratic

 - Vomiting, nausea or diarrhea

-In the event that you witness an overdose or believe your own situation is life-threatening, call 911 immediately.
+In the event that you witness an overdose or believe your own situation is life-threatening, then please call 911 immediately.

 The Next Steps After Overdose